 Another home remedy is to sprinkle coffee grounds on the soil to prevent them from tunneling.

 You can also try spraying something with an unpleasant smell.
-Deer don’t like this and they’ll run away.
+Deer don’t like this, and they’ll run away.

 Snails and slugs love gardens and will wreak havoc on your plants.
 Here are some natural solutions:

-- Diatomaceous earth
+• Diatomaceous earth

-- sprinkle crushed egg shells in the garden
+• sprinkle crushed eggshells in the garden

-- mix some chopped mint into the soil
+• mix some chopped mint into the soil

-- plant rosemary or thyme bushes nearby
+• plant rosemary or thyme bushes nearby

-Getting rid of squirrels in the garden
+6. Getting rid of squirrels

 You can also repel them with squirrel repellent available from Amazon).

-People with dogs and cats also find that they often help scare the squirrels away.
+People with dogs and cats also find that they often help scare squirrels away.
 Here’s a list of ways to keep squirrels out of your garden.

 Another great option is to put netting around your entire garden that the birds cannot get into.

-If that’s not an option, there are a few things you can do to deter them or to get rid of beetles that are already there.
-You can protect your plants with row covers during their 6-to-8-week feeding season.
+If that’s not an option, you can do a few things to deter them or eliminate beetles already present.
+For example, you can protect your plants with row covers during their 6-to-8-week feeding season.

 Usually, chipmunks eat seeds, berries, nuts, and insects they find on the ground, but sometimes they will also eat flowering plants or other plants in your garden when it’s an easy food source.
-There are different ways you can try to keep the chipmunks out.
-You can try fencing them out but this isn’t always effective since they can climb over the fence, or dig under it.

 You can also purchase a garden-safe insecticidal soap to kill the ants in your garden.

 Handpicking them is one way to get rid of these pests.
-They don’t bite or sting and they are not dangerous to touch.
-If the population is too large to handpick them all off, you might try an insecticide.
+They don’t bite or sting and are not dangerous to touch.
+If the population is too large to handpick them off, you might try an insecticide.

 You can also plant dill and basil around your tomatoes for natural control.

-Also, there’s a type of wasp that lays eggs on the hornworms and once they hatch they feed on it killing it slowly (see the image above for how this looks).
-Learn more about how to get rid of tomato hornworms here.
+Also, there’s a type of wasp that lays eggs on the hornworms, and once they hatch, they feed on them, killing them slowly (see the image above for how this looks).

-How to keep dogs off the garden
+13. How to keep dogs out of the flower garden

-If you’re having trouble with dogs (yours, or the neighbor’s) getting into your flower beds or garden, there are a few things you can do:
+If you’re having trouble with dogs (yours or the neighbor’s) getting into your flower beds or garden, there are a few things you can do:

-- line the garden with some spices: dogs don’t like the smell and they will stay away
+• line the garden with some spices: dogs don’t like the smell, and they will stay away

-- dogs also dislike bitter stuff so oranges and coffee are a good choice
+• dogs also dislike bitter stuff, so oranges and coffee are a good choice

-- use a dog and cat repellent (available here)
+• use a dog and cat repellent

 If you’re looking for a more natural way to keep these harmful plants out of your garden, you can use homemade herbicides.
 Vinegar is a popular choice, as is sodium chloride.

 If you have personal health problems that make it difficult to upkeep your garden, does this mean you just can’t have one?
 Not at all!
-You should do what you can when you can, or change your garden to accommodate your personal health needs.
+You should do what you can when you can or change your garden to accommodate your personal health needs.

 Common Tomato Plant Problems (and How To Fix Them)